IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 [Airflow], Google [Compute Engine], and [Docker].

-Let us first set expectations for what is assumed to be given and what will be attained at the end of the article.
-We assume that there has already been developed a predictive model for supporting business decisions of some kind, such as a model for identifying potential churners or estimating the lifetime value of customers.
-The explanatory variables, modeling technique, and hyperparameters have already been decided upon.
-We also assume that the company in question has chosen Google Cloud Platform as their primary platform, which makes a certain suite of tools available to us.
+Let us first set expectations for what is assumed to be given and what will be attained by the end of the article.
+It is assumed that a predictive model for supporting business decisions—such as a model for identifying potential churners or a model for estimating the lifetime value of customers—has already been developed.
+This means that the business question to be answered has already been defined and translated into a target variable, the data needed for answering the question have already been collected and translated into a set of explanatory variables, and a modeling technique has already been adequately selected and applied in order to answering the question by predicting the target variable given the explanatory variables.
+We also assume that the company at hand has chosen Google Cloud Platform as their primary platform, which makes a certain suite of tools readily available.
 Our goal is then to schedule the model to run in the cloud so that it is being periodically retrained (in order to account for potential fluctuations in the data distribution) and periodically applied (in order to actually make predictions).
 Predictions are to be delivered to the data warehouse for further consumption by other parties.
 In our case, the destination is a data set in BigQuery.

 The data warehouse is certainly not the end of the journey.
 However, I will stop there and save the discussion about visualization, dashboards, and acting upon